Gulaebaghavali: Release

 Tamil Nadu theatrical rights of the film were sold for ₹5 crore.
-The satellite rights of the film were sold to Sun TV.
+The film began streaming on Sun NXT from 9 February 2018, even before its television premiere on Sun TV.

 Reception

 M Suganth of The Times of India gave 3/5 stars and wrote, "Debutant Kalyaan’s writing and filmmaking might lack finesse but he makes up for it with confident narration, never letting the film slip into a lull."
 Mythily Ramachandran of Gulf News wrote, "Gulaebagavalli makes no pretensions about its motive.
 It’s an entertainer and succeeds in doing just that.
 As long as you don’t take it seriously, Gulaebagavalli is ideal to keep your stress at bay."

 Haricharan Pudipeddi of Firstpost gave 2.5/5 stars and wrote, "Gulaebaghavali doesn’t quite excel in the writing or execution, but what it still manages to achieve — thanks to some well thought out comic stretches — is to entertain in installments."
 Karthik Kumar of Hindustan Times gave 2.5/5 stars and wrote, "Gulebaghavali, despite being flawed, works to an extent, thanks to the comic angle it brings to the proceedings.
 If only it showed more creativity in writing, especially in the first half hour, it could have ended up as a worthy competitor to Maragatha Naanayam."

-Ashameera Aiyappan of Cinema Express gave 2/5 stars and wrote, "Gulaebaghavali is a mindless caper that relies on its laughs to help the viewer ride through the logic loopholes."
+Ashameera Aiyappan of The Indian Express gave 2/5 stars and wrote, "Gulaebaghavali is a mindless caper that relies on its laughs to help the viewer ride through the logic loopholes."
 Udhav Naig of The Hindu wrote, "Filmmaker Kalyaan may not have delivered a funny heist film, but it is not totally unwatchable either."